 A highly committed Board of Directors governs the Institute of the North.
 In addition to fiscal and strategic oversight, board members represent and demonstrate a diversity of opinion in articulating a vision for Alaska and the Arctic that bridges and balances development, conservation and indigenous perspectives.

-Jon Isaacs, Vice Chair/Treasurer – AECOM
+Jon Isaacs, Chair – AECOM

 Walter J. Hickel